 Curious about who’s tuning in to your church’s livestreams, where they’re tuning in from, and how long they’re sticking around?
+You need visibility into your church livestream metrics.

 For example, let’s say you’re the technical director at your church, coordinating your first big Easter celebration.
-After the event, you’re asked to provide metrics on whether or not the livestream of the event was a success.
+After the event, you’re asked to provide church livestream metrics on whether or not the streamed version of the event was a success.
 At the livestream’s peak, you’re able to count 350 people logged in.
 While it’s great to have that number, it doesn’t fully capture the success or shortcomings of the livestream.
 To get a more detailed picture, you might want to think about other measures like the number of families, diversity of financial backgrounds, where attendees are coming from, their ages, how long they stayed engaged, and so on.

-As you can see, a metric is not just an arbitrary number; it is a crucial piece of the puzzle that aids in telling the story of your strategy.
+As you can see, a livestreaming metric is not just an arbitrary number; it is a crucial piece of the puzzle that aids in telling the story of your strategy.
 Metrics matter because they help us understand what is working, what is not, and what pivots may be needed in the future to bring about the best results.

 Master the Art of Church Metrics